Pennyw0rth/NetExec-Wiki/smb-protocol/impersonate-logged-on-users.md

 ### 1. Enumerate logged-on users on your Target

-There are two ways you can enumerate logged on users on a Windows machine:
+There are three ways you can enumerate logged on users on a Windows machine:

 * --loggedon-user